-- Your perspective you had at the time the event occurred.
+- The perspective you had at the time the event occurred.

 The space between these perspectives is usually where you will find significance in that event or relationship.

 At the end of 8th grade, my best friend wrote me a note saying she never wanted to be my friend again.
-I was devastated, and terribly depressed all summer, terrified to start High School alone.
+All summer, I was devastated and terribly depressed, terrified to start High School alone.
 Forty years later, I realize that that experience was probably what made me finally reach out to develop new friends.
 Those friends encouraged me to develop my life-long interest in speech, theater, and writing.
-More importantly, that experience of rejection gave me a lifelong compassion for others.— VirginiaLynne
+More importantly, that experience of rejection gave me a lifelong compassion for others.

 Any event from your past can be a good topic if it was important to you.
 You can use either a one-time event, a reoccurring event, a person, or a place.
 Brainstorm ideas by thinking about the following:

 - A relationship with an important person like a grandparent or best friend.

 - A single encounter with someone that changed you.